-- 5. Except as otherwise provided in subsection $\{5, \}$ 6, the commission: - (a) May appoint one or more hearing officers for a period specified by the commission to conduct proceedings or hearings that may be conducted by the commission pursuant to chapters 704, 704A, 705, 708 and 711 of NRS : and sections 3 to 26, inclusive, of this act. - (b) Shall prescribe by regulation the procedure for appealing a decision of a hearing officer to the commission. - [5.]
-6. The commission shall not appoint a hearing officer to conduct proceedings or hearings: - (a) In any matter pending before the commission pursuant to sections 8 to 18, inclusive, of this act.
-Assembly Bill No. 369 of this session; or - (b) In any matter pending before the commission pursuant to NRS 704.070 to 704.110, inclusive, and sections 48 to 52, inclusive, of this act in which an electric utility has filed a general rate application or an application to clear its deferred accounts.

-- 7. As used in this section, "electric utility" has the meaning ascribed to it in section 19 of Assembly Bill No. 369 of this session. - Sec.
-32. NRS 703.147 is hereby amended to read as follows:
+- (a) May appoint one or more hearing officers for a period specified by the commission to conduct proceedings or hearings that may be conducted by the commission pursuant to chapters 704, 704A, 705, 708 and 711 of NRS 1.1 and sections 3 to 26, inclusive, of this act. - (b) Shall prescribe by regulation the procedure for appealing a decision of a hearing officer to the commission. - 5.
+The commission shall not appoint a hearing officer to conduct proceedings or hearings: - (a) In any matter pending before the commission pursuant to sections 8 to 18, inclusive, of [this act.]
+Assembly Bill No. 369 of this session; or - (b) In any matter pending before the commission pursuant to NRS 704.070 to 704.110, inclusive, and sections 41 to 46, inclusive, of this act in which an electric utility has filed a general rate application or an application to clear its deferred accounts. - 6.
+As used in this section, "electric utility" has the meaning ascribed to it in section 19 of Assembly Bill No. 369 of this session. - Sec.
+31. NRS 703.164 is hereby amended to read as follows: - 703.164 1.
+The commission may employ, or retain on a contract basis, legal counsel who shall: - (a) Except as otherwise provided in subsection 2, be counsel and attorney for the commission in all actions, proceedings and hearings. - (b) Prosecute in the name of the [public utilities commission of Nevada] commission all civil actions for the enforcement of chapters 704, 704A, 705 and 708 of NRS and sections 3 to 26, inclusive, of this act and for the recovery of any penalty or forfeiture provided for therein. - (c) Generally aid the commission in the performance of its duties and the enforcement of chapters 704, 704A, 705 and 708 of NRS [...] and sections 3 to 26, inclusive, of this act. - 2.
+Each district attorney shall: